RaiyaniNirav/Mask-R-CNN-for-water-detection/README.md

 * The implimentation detail of Mask R-CNN for water detection.
 * A step by step procedure to train Mask R-CNN on your own dataset.
 * Pre-trained weights of MS coco dataset.
-* A code to run object detection on video and webcam.
+* A Python code to run object detection on video and webcam.

 The implimentation can be devided in to three steps.
-* Preparation of Datasets
+1. Preparation of Datasets
-* Mask R-CNN Training
+2. Mask R-CNN Training
-* Testing the Model
+3. Testing the Model

 # 1. Preparation of dataset